nvimbtw/notes/README.md

-# 📚 VSŠ L.I.V.E RAI Notes
+# 📚 VSŠ L.I.V.E.
+RAI Notes

 Welcome to my personal notes repository for the **VSŠ L.I.V.E RAI** program!
 These are my study materials, organized for clarity and easy expansion.
 Whether you're a fellow student, tutor, or just curious, I'd love your input to make these notes even better.
 Let's collaborate and build something awesome together!